acch/XML-to-bootstrap/README.md

 Task | Description
 --- | ---
-clean | Deletes previously generated output and temporary files default | Generates minified output with development URLs - use this for development debug | Skips minification and instead generates readable output - use this for development prod | Generates minified output with production URLs - use this for production connect | Start a minimal web server on port 8000 used for development
+init | Initializes Bootstrap submodule and build custom theme clean | Deletes previously generated output and temporary files default | Generates minified output with development URLs &mdash; use this for development debug | Skips minification and instead generates readable output &mdash; use this for development prod | Generates minified output with production URLs &mdash; use this for production connect | Start minimal web server on port 8000 used for development

+To get started with your own site simply modify the source files in `src/` directory.
 When populating the XML document with your own content, remember to use character entity numbers instead of names.
 Character entity names are not defined in XML.
-For example, `&nbsp;` will not work - you will need to use `&#160;` instead.
+For example, `&nbsp;` will not work &mdash; you will need to use `&#160;` instead.
 Refer to the [HTML5 Reference](https://dev.w3.org/html5/html-author/charref) for a complete list with mappings.

 Here are some popular characters to use: